abd10abd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3, prints all the groups the current user is part of 4, changes the owner of the file hello to the user betty.
 5, creates an empty file called hello.
+6, adds execute permission to the owner of the file hello.